Elizabeth-Foluso/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
 8. I'm federal agent Jack Bauer, and today is the longest day of my life
 9. Learn your times table
+10. a + b
+mandatory
+Write a function that adds two integers and returns the result.